Python Numpy Array Tutorial

 However, you should know that, on a structural level, an array is basically nothing but pointers.
 It’s a combination of a memory address, a data type, a shape, and strides:

-• The data pointer indicates the memory address of the first byte in the array,
+pointer indicates the memory address of the first byte in the array, - The data type or

-• The strides are the number of bytes that should be skipped in memory to go to the next element.
+are the number of bytes that should be skipped in memory to go to the next element.
 If your strides are (10,1), you need to proceed one byte to get to the next column and 10 bytes to locate the next row.

 Or, in other words, an array contains information about the raw data, how to locate an element and how to interpret an element.